It's a huge deal. And since I'm the one in charge of preschool, it's all up to me to prepare my girls. That's a big responsibility.

-This Name Recognition Sensory Bin was a great way for her to get familiar with the letters in her name and help her learn to spell it.
-It's so important for kids to be able to recognize and spell their name before kindergarten and this is a fun way for kids to develop that skill.
+So, I created a simple Name Recognition Sensory Bin.
+It is a great hands-on way for her to get familiar with the letters in her name and help her learn to spell it.
+She's learning and she's having fun.
+You can't beat that.

 Disclosure: This post contains Amazon Affiliate links.
 Please see my Disclosure Page for more details.